Items filtered by date: August 2024

 Once you get into a routine of doing regular exercise, you may notice a difference in your feet and how strong they may become.

-If you have any questions please feel free to contact our office located in Lemont, IL .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Lemont, IL .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Exercise for Your Feet

-If you have any concerns about your feet, contact one of our podiatrists from DM Foot & Ankle Associates .
+Swollen feet can be a sign of an underlying condition.
+If you have any concerns, contact one of our podiatrists of DM Foot & Ankle Associates .
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Connect With Us